-Diversity of Dance, Inc. thanks its Boards for their commitment and generosity in leading Diversity of Dance, Inc. and all of our programs to bring the highest level of excellence in providing learning and growth opportunities for young dancers from around the world.
+Diversity of Dance, Inc. thanks its Boards for their commitment and generosity in leading Diversity of Dance, Inc. and all of our programs in bringing the highest level of excellence and providing learning and growth opportunities for young dancers from around the world.

 Board of Directors